Sustainability

 The information presented on this site does not provide the official plan provisions of the employee benefit plans sponsored by the Company, to the extent applicable.
 If there is any discrepancy between the information presented on this site and the official plan documents, the official plan documents will govern.
 The Company reserves the right to amend, modify, or terminate any of its benefit plans, programs, policies, or practices at any time, for any reason, with or without notice.

-All third-party trademarks or brand names are the property of their respective owners.
+Any external links to third-party websites are provided for your convenience, but the Company does not endorse and is not responsible for the content, links, privacy policy, or security policy of such websites.
 The use of any third-party trademarks or brand names is for informational purposes only and does not imply an endorsement by the Company or that such trademark owner has authorized Wells Fargo to promote its products or services.
 The Company disclaims any representations or warranties regarding the non-infringement of any information contained on this site.

-Progress is as of December 31, 2024.
+Progress is as of December 31, 2025.

 Wells Fargo’s philanthropic support includes contributions from Wells Fargo & Company, Wells Fargo Bank, N.A. and the Wells Fargo Foundation.